epinio/docs/docs/howtos/customization/create_custom_appcharts.md

 `application-VERSION.tgz` where `VERSION` is the chart version.

 :::note
 We didn't change the chart version.
-Versioned chart development is out of scope for this How-To.
+Versioned chart development is out of scope for this How-to.
 :::

 ## Making the helm Chart known to Epinio